svpino/ml.school/README.md

 4. Modify the SageMaker Pipeline you created for the "Pipeline of Digits" project and add a step to register the model.

-## Session 5
+## Session 5 - Model Deployment

 This session extends the [SageMaker Pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-sdk.html) with a step to deploy the model to an endpoint automatically.
 We'll use a [Lambda Step](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-lambda) to create an endpoint and deploy the model.
 To control the endpoint's inputs and outputs, we'll modify the model's assets to include code that customizes the processing of a request.
-Finally, we'll use a custom image to deploy our model to get complete flexibility in creating the endpoint.
-You can see more information about how this works by checking the [SageMaker TensorFlow Serving Container](https://github.com/aws/sagemaker-tensorflow-serving-container) documentation.

 ### Assignments